kanikakamboj49/TodoList_App/README.md

 10. Sorting todos : Allow users to sort todos based on different criteria, such as creation date or completion status.

 11. Priority levels : Implement a feature that allows users to assign priority levels to todos, such as high, medium, or low.

+12. Searching todos : User can search for the todo list items